hiowenluke/rabbitmq-easy/README.md

 # RabbitMQ-Easy

 An easy-to-use RabbitMQ library for [Node.js](https://nodejs.org), support MQ and RPC.
-RabbitMQ-Easy RPC is simpler then gRPC, consul, etc.
+RabbitMQ-Easy RPC is simpler than gRPC, consul, etc.

 ## Install RabbitMQ